Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

            }
 ```

-**Searching by title: Users can search for works by entering keywords or phrases from the title of the document.**
+**4. Searching by title: Users can search for works by entering keywords or phrases from the title of the document.**

 Elasticsearch query API: